Connect with others who understand.

 Written by Alyssa Singer

-Gower’s sign usually develops around age 3 or 4, though it may be subtle at first and become more noticeable as muscle weakness progresses.
-It is considered a key clinical sign of DMD and is often one of the early indicators that lead to diagnosis.
+Gowers’ sign usually develops around age 3 or 4, though it may be subtle at first and become more noticeable as muscle weakness progresses.
+This key clinical sign of DMD is often one of the early indicators that lead to diagnosis.

-Children with Gower’s sign may have difficulty rising from the floor and generally take longer to do so than children without muscle weakness.
-When a child displays Gower’s sign, the movement typically follows these steps:
+Children with Gowers’ sign may have difficulty rising from the floor and generally take longer to do so than children without muscle weakness.
+Their movement typically follows these steps:

 Children with DMD often use this movement pattern to stand from a squatting or prone position due to muscle weakness in their legs.
 This involves using their hands to “walk” up their legs for support until they are upright.
 (Adobe Stock)

-2. The child places their hands on the floor for support and pushes their lower body upward, positioning themselves in a stance similar to the “downward dog” yoga pose.
+2. They place their hands on the floor for support and push their lower body upward, positioning themselves in a stance similar to the downward dog yoga pose.

-3. The child moves their hands closer to their feet and begins “walking” their hands up their legs.
+3. They move their hands closer to their feet and begin “walking” their hands up their legs.

-4. The child pushes off their thighs with their hands to fully stand up.
-At this stage, their calves may appear larger than expected due to pseudohypertrophy — a buildup of fat and scar tissue that makes the muscles look enlarged, even though they are weaker.
+4. They push off their thighs with their hands to fully stand.
+At this stage, their calves may appear larger than expected due to pseudohypertrophy — a buildup of fat and scar tissue that makes the muscles look enlarged, even though they’re weaker.

-Although the steps described above are the most common presentation of Gower’s sign, milder cases may look different.
-Sometimes, a child may use only one hand to push off their thigh, or they might stand with their hands on the floor and push off without touching their thighs.
-These different ways of assisting themselves to stand are still considered variations of Gower’s sign.
+The steps above describe the most common presentation of Gowers’ sign, but milder cases may look different.
+A child may use just one hand to push off their thigh, or they might stand with their hands on the floor and push off without touching their thighs.
+These different ways of assisting themselves to stand are considered variations of Gowers’ sign.

-In all of these variations, Gower’s sign indicates proximal muscle weakness (weakness in muscles close to the body, like those in the hips and thighs).
-The severity of Gower’s sign often correlates with the degree of hip and thigh muscle weakness.
+All the variations indicate proximal muscle weakness (weakness in muscles close to the body, like those in the hips and thighs).
+The severity of Gowers’ sign often correlates with the degree of hip and thigh muscle weakness.

 In one study of nearly 1,000 people with DMD, 93 percent showed motor symptoms at the time of diagnosis.
-The average age of diagnosis was 4 years old.
-While specific data on the prevalence of Gower’s sign is limited, medical literature consistently describes it as “very common” in DMD.
+The average age of diagnosis was 4 years.
+While specific data on the prevalence of Gowers’ sign is limited, medical literature consistently describes it as “very common” in DMD.

-Causes of Gower’s Sign in People With DMD
+What Causes Gowers’ Sign in People With DMD?

 This muscle weakness is caused by a mutation (change) in the DMD gene, which prevents the body from producing dystrophin — an essential protein that helps maintain muscle structure and function.
 People with DMD lack functional dystrophin entirely, leading to ongoing muscle damage, progressive weakness, and eventual muscle atrophy (loss).

-Becker muscular dystrophy is also caused by mutations in the DMD gene, but in BMD, some dystrophin is still produced.
-As a result, symptoms tend to be milder and progress more slowly compared to DMD.
+Becker muscular dystrophy is also caused by mutations in the DMD gene, but some dystrophin is still produced.
+As a result, BMD tends to be milder and progress more slowly than DMD.

 In DMD, muscle weakness usually starts in the legs and hips, making it harder to stand up.
-Using their hands to walk up their legs helps shift some of the effort away from weakened leg and hip muscles to the arms and shoulders, where strength is often better preserved.
+Using the hands to walk up the legs shifts some of the effort away from weakened leg and hip muscles to the arms and shoulders, where strength is often better preserved.

-Common Symptoms That Accompany Gower’s Sign in DMD
+Symptoms That Often Accompany Gowers’ Sign in DMD

 Most people with DMD experience progressive difficulty with walking and other mobility challenges.
-Other possible signs and symptoms of DMD that might occur alongside Gower’s sign include:
+Other DMD signs and symptoms that might occur alongside Gowers’ sign include:

 • Delayed walking milestones (later than typical)